WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/sdp.md

 Two days per week

 ### Communication mechanism(s) for outside of meetings
 We anticipate communicating via Discord outside of meetings.
-We have commited to responding within a 2 day timeframe.
+We have committed to responding within a 2 day timeframe.

 # Timeline
 ![gantt](../assets/gantt-chart.png)